sagemath/trac_to_gh/Issue 2178.md

 Bill Purvis points out (http://groups.google.com/group/sage-support/browse_thread/thread/9531e60cda199e6d#) a problem in the reference manual that seems to be caused by latex2html doing the wrong thing with $+$.

-I'll have a patch for this problem shortly.
+I'll have a patch that avoids this construct shortly.

 Issue created by migration from https://trac.sagemath.org/ticket/2178